EmmaRamirez/emmaramirez.me/src/articles/2024/svg-quirks.md

 ---
-title: "SVG Quirks I Keep Forgetting"
+title: 'SVG Quirks I Keep Forgetting'
 date: 2024-06-28
 tags: [svg, frontend]
-description: "viewBox math, stroke alignment, and why the use tag is both a friend and a trap."
+description: 'viewBox math, stroke alignment, and why the use tag is both a friend and a trap.'
 ---

 viewBox math, stroke alignment, and why the `<use>` tag is both a friend and a trap.